MicrosoftDocs/learn/learn-pr/azure/build-node-cosmos-app-vscode/includes/5-exercise-create-node-app-vscode.md

     :::image type="content" source="../media/5-view-product-document.png" alt-text="Screenshot of the Visual Studio Code showing a newly added Cosmos DB Core document." loc-scope="vs-code":::

-You've now seen how to use Visual Studio Code to create, edit, and run a Node.js application.
+You've now seen how to use Visual Studio Code to create, and run a Node.js application for Cosmos DB.